Hannah Martin: Storylines

 Hannah arrives with her parents for Todd Landers' (Kristian Schmid) funeral but the family are lost along some country roads.
 When Hannah remarks that she sees Helen Daniels, her parents ignore her but on the way back, they find Helen who was held hostage by Todd's father Bob (Bruce Kilpatrick) and abandoned on the roadside.
 The Martins are going through financial difficulties and Hannah struggles to make friends at school and begins hating the area.
 However, she befriends Toby Mangel (Ben Geurens).
 While selling Lollipops for charity with Toby after school one day, Hannah is grabbed by Raymond Chambers (Greg Parker) who attempts to abduct her but Toby foils him.
 Further drama comes when Hannah discovers Chambers is Julie's old boss.
 Julie and Philip initially disbelieve her but they report the matter to the police.
 Further drama ensues when neighbour Cameron Hudson (Benjamin Grant Mitchell) represents Chambers and he is cleared.
 However, Chambers later confesses after trying to abduct another young girl and the matter is resolved.

-Michael, Hannah's half-brother returns home for the school holidays and there is a deep animosity between the two as Michael resents Julie for marrying Philip so soon after his mother Loretta's death.
-Michael then spikes Hannah's orange juice with Jim Robinson's vodka and is soon packed off to boarding school.
+Michael (Troy Beckwith), Hannah's half-brother returns home for the school holidays and there is a deep animosity between the two as Michael resents Julie for marrying Philip so soon after his mother Loretta's (Lyn Semmler) death.
+Michael then spikes Hannah's orange juice with Jim Robinson's (Alan Dale) vodka and is soon packed off to boarding school.
 On Michael's next visit, Hannah is so scared after he attempts to kill Julie, she calls the police and Michael is arrested and imprisoned for six months.
 Hannah finds her life in danger when she and Beth Brennan are trapped in a burning cottage behind Lassiter's and are rescued by Brad Willis (Scott Michaelson).

 When Michael is paroled, everyone is willing to make an effort, however Hannah resents his presence and tells him she does not want him in the house.
 Michael decides to leave but Hannah apologises and agrees to give him a chance they put the past behind them.
 Hannah experiences tragedy when Julie dies after falling from a tower while away on a murder mystery weekend with Philip and Debbie.
 She blames herself for Julie's death as well as Jim's, as he had been playing with her before he died.
-The Kennedy family move in next door and Hannah befriends the youngest son, Billy and develops a crush on him.
-Billy becomes uncomfortable with Hannah's attraction to him and in order to take a hint, he begins seeing Nicole Cahill (Andrea McEwan) which Hannah witnesses, leaving her hurt.
+The Kennedy familymove in next door and Hannah befriends the youngest son, Billy Kennedy (Jesse Spencer) and develops a crush on him.
+Billy becomes uncomfortable with Hannah's attraction to him and in order for Hannah to take a hint, he begins seeing Nicole Cahill (Andrea McEwan) which Hannah witnesses, leaving her hurt.